Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 You should be able to see metrics related to the traffic flowing through our services.
-Try tweaking the above script to send different trafficpatterns and see how the metrics change.
+Try tweaking the above script to send different traffic patterns and see how the metrics change.
 The upstream services are httpbin instances, meaning you can use a variety of endpoints to shape your traffic.